dexie-space/splash/README.md

 `./splash --listen-address /ip6/2001:db8::1/tcp/11511 --listen-address /ip4/1.2.3.4/tcp/11511`

 Note: If you run Splash behind a NAT, make sure to forward the port to your local IP and listen on that local IP.
 Splash will detect and announce your external IP accordingly.

+## Hardware requirements

+Splash is designed to be lightweight, does not require disk I/O, and should run on basically any hardware, including a 1st-gen Raspberry Pi.
+Network bandwidth usage is minimal but will increase with the number of broadcasted offers.

+## Splash Indexing

+To keep Splash as lightweight as possible, it does not index or store any offers it receives; they are simply forwarded to all connected peers or to the local HTTP hook.
+To find past offers or their status, you need to track them locally or use a service that indexes the offers.

+One such service is [dexie.space](https://dexie.space). dexie observes the Splash network, indexes all offers for easy search and retrieval, and keeps the index up to date.
+You can use the [dexie API](https://dexie.space/api) to search for offers, get offer details, and more.

 ## Using Splash Programmatically